lin99/NLPTM-2016/_features/03-evaluation.md

 image:
 ---

-4 credits in 64 hours
+4 credits in 64 hours.
 You can decide, during the first days, wheter to get a note, get a certificate, both or none.

 [Grades]()